millord237/Stable-Video-Infinity/README.md

 - **Versatile**: Supports diverse in-the-wild generation tasks: multi-scene short films, single‑scene animations, skeleton-/audio-conditioned generation, cartoons, and more.
 - **Efficient**: Only LoRA adapters are tuned, requiring very little training data: anyone can make their own SVI easily.

+You can watch our 8-minute crazy-version Tom & Jerry video from [Bilibili](https://www.bilibili.com/video/BV17UxPz4Ez1/) or [Youtube](https://www.youtube.com/watch?v=xEgVF3fAZ5o).
 If you think this project is useful, we would really appreciate your star ⭐, which encourages us to better develop the open-source community!
 This repository will be continuously maintained.
 Thank you!

 </div>